Wellness Initiatives for Employees*

 Smoker (Tobacco-user) Surcharge

-MCPS imposes a 3 percent surcharge to the total health insurance costs of employees who are covered by an MCPS-provided medical plan if they or their covered spouses smoke or use other forms of tobacco.
+MCPS imposes a surcharge to the total health insurance costs of employees who are covered by an MCPS-provided medical plan if they or their covered spouses smoke or use other forms of tobacco.
 To avoid this surcharge, employees and their covered spouses need to be tobacco free for 12 months prior to January 1 of each year.
+Effective January 1, 2018, the tobacco surcharge will increase to 25 percent; it will remain at 3 percent throughout 2017.

 *If you are covered by a prescription, dental, and/or vision plan, but do not carry medical insurance through MCPS, you may complete a biometric health screening, but will NOT be eligible for the 1 percent reduction.
 You will NOT be able to complete a health risk assessment, however, since they are offered only through the medical plans.